Catastrophic Personal Injury LawyersLast updated on: August 20, 2020

 CALL (800) 863-5312 TO SPEAK WITH A CATASTROPHIC INJURY ATTORNEY FOR FREE

-A catastrophic injury is an injury that is so serious that it leaves the victim with permanent damage.
+A catastrophic personal injury is an injury that is so serious that it leaves the victim with permanent damage.
 When the injuries are so severe that they change the victim’s life forever, the injuries are considered catastrophic.
 These injuries are typically the result of physical harm to the brain or spine, which may have a long-term impact on the victim’s functional capabilities.

-Additionally, a catastrophic injury often has a greater impact on a victim’s life than other types of injuries.
+Additionally, a catastrophic personal injury often has a greater impact on a victim’s life than other types of injuries.
 Therefore, the damages that victims suffer from catastrophic injuries tend to be much higher than those sought in other personal injury cases.

 WHAT IS CATASTROPHIC INJURY LAW?